creativedrewy/NATIV/README.md

 - Multi-module app
 - Room local database
 - Filament for 3d model rendering
-- Blockchain APIs consumed with OkHttp
+- Blockchain APIs consumed with just OkHttp & GSon

-## Support
+## Support Development

-An online marketplace is coming where you will be able to support NATIV's development by purchasing some exclusive NFT merchandise, but for now you can support NATIV by sending any Solana SPL crypto to:
+An online marketplace is coming where you will be able to support NATIV's development by purchasing some exclusive NFT merchandise, but for now you can support NATIV by sending any crypto to:

+Ethereum: 0x93E5c9cA043F00A50F28D3F5a6638172813E1a71
-6aEBYFt9sX1R3rPsiYWiLK1QA5vj84Sj89wC2fNLYyMw
+Solana: 6aEBYFt9sX1R3rPsiYWiLK1QA5vj84Sj89wC2fNLYyMw

 ## Contributing